-- A. All attorneys who represent parties in juvenile court dependency proceedings shall meet the minimum standards of training and/or experience set forth in California Rules of Court, rule 5.660(d)(3).
-Each attorney of record for a party to a dependency matter who has not been previously certified under these rules, and who believes that he or she meets the minimum standards of competency, shall, within ten (10) days of his or her first appearance in a dependency matter, complete and submit to the Court Executive Officer of the court a memorandum certifying that he or she meets the standards of competence as set forth in California Rules of Court, rule 5.660(d)(3). - B. Attorneys who meet the minimum standards of training and/or experience as set forth here and as confirmed by the memorandum of certification submitted to the court shall be deemed competent to practice before the juvenile court in dependency cases except as provided in subdivision C of this rule. - C. Notwithstanding the submission of a memorandum certifying that the attorney has met the minimum standards for training and/or experience, the court may determine, based on conduct or performance of counsel before the court in a dependency case, that a particular attorney does not meet minimum competency standards.
+- A. Attorneys who represent parties in juvenile court dependency proceedings shall meet the minimum standards of training and/or experience set forth in California Rules of Court, rule 5.660(d)(3).
+Attorneys of record for a party to a dependency matter who have not been previously certified under these rules, and who believe they meet the minimum standards of competency, shall, within ten (10) days of their first appearance in a dependency matter, complete and submit to the Court Executive Officer of the court a memorandum certifying that they meet the standards of competence as set forth in California Rules of Court, rule 5.660(d)(3).
+(Revised 7/1/20) - B. Attorneys who meet the minimum standards of training and/or experience as set forth here and as confirmed by the memorandum of certification submitted to the court shall be deemed competent to practice before the juvenile court in dependency cases except as provided in subdivision C of this rule. - C. Notwithstanding the submission of a memorandum certifying that the attorney has met the minimum standards for training and/or experience, the court may determine, based on conduct or performance of counsel before the court in a dependency case, that a particular attorney does not meet minimum competency standards.
 In such a case, the court will proceed under rule 10.2(D). - D. The Court Executive Officer is responsible for maintaining and monitoring memoranda of certification for accuracy and compliance with renewal requirements and for maintaining a roster of attorneys who meet the requirements of this rule.
 Appointments may only be made from the most up-to-date roster.
-Attorneys must submit updated certification attesting to completion of continuing education as required by California Rules of Court, rule 5.660(d)(3). - E. In the case of an attorney who maintains his or her principal office outside of this county, proof of certification by the juvenile court of the California county in which the attorney maintains an office shall be sufficient evidence of competence to appear in a juvenile proceeding in this county.
+Attorneys must submit updated certification attesting to completion of continuing education as required by California Rules of Court, rule 5.660(d)(3). - E. In the case of an attorney who maintains a principal office outside of this county, proof of certification by the juvenile court of the California county in which the attorney maintains an office shall be sufficient evidence of competence to appear in a juvenile proceeding in this county.
+(Revised 7/1/20)